 - To stimulate creative and original thinking by having students look at their knowledge from a new perspective.

 - To foster a greater awareness of the interdependence of theories and facts.
-Creative scenarios and simulations can also be used to make students more active in their learning and to increase their research skills.

 Creative scenarios and simulations are connected by the fact that they both depend on counter-factual assumptions.
 In addition, both often combine several aspects of role-playing and case studies.
 In creative scenarios, students are familiarized with a particular configuration of knowledge and reality.
 The instructor then specifies a hypothetical change to this configuration and asks the students to discuss the effects of this change on a specific area of interest.
 In simulations, students are put in situations which are set up to be analogous to “real” situations of interest to the course.
 Students are then asked to act out the simulation as if it were the real thing.